Red Sonja: Marvel Comics (1973–1995)

 In 1983, Marvel Comics published a second Red Sonja series, a two-issue story written by Christy Marx and Roy Thomas, with art by Tony DeZuniga and Ernie Colón.
 The story also featured an appearance by the Robert E. Howard heroine Valeria.

 That same year, Marvel launched a third series, running for thirteen issues.
 Writers included Tom DeFalco, Bill Mantlo, and Louise Simonson, with art by Mary Wilshire, Pat Broderick, and Rudy Nebres, among others.

 In 1985, Marvel published a two-issue adaptation of the Red Sonja film starring Brigitte Nielsen.
 The adaptation was written by Louise Simonson and Mary Wilshire, with art by Mary Wilshire and Vince Colletta.

+In 1987, Fred Blosser, with contribution of Roy Thomas, ordered most of the produced Marvel material, plus additional planned work, into an unified chronology, providing to Red Sonja a consistent canon.

 In 1995, Marvel published the one-shot issue Red Sonja: Scavenger Hunt, written by Glenn Herdling and illustrated by Ken Lashley.

 In 2007, Marvel teamed with Dynamite Comics to publish Spider-Man/Red Sonja, a five-issue series written by Michael Avon Oeming with art by Mel Rubi, in which Mary Jane "MJ" Watson again awakens as Red Sonja.
+The story is a direct sequel to the Marvel Team-Up story, and the graphic novel release included the original story in addition to the five issue miniseries.